 Making all of my childhood dreams of Harry Potter inspired castle adventures come true is… Gravensteen.
 This is a near perfectly preserved medieval castle.
 The tour through the castle took a little over an hour, at a leisurely speed.
 Equipped with Medieval torture devices, thick stone walls, a courtyard, a moat, and all other matter of castley goodness.

 This castle is epic.
 I had never explored a castle of this kind before and I think it succeeded in setting the bar high.
 When looking at this castle I expected it to be dingy, dark and rather spooky once inside.
 However, I was surprised, minus the medieval torture devices that this castle was kind of cozy and magical.
-A surprise to me!

 The reasons to visit Ghent are numerous and these brief highlights of my favorites do not do this great destination the justice it surely deserves.
 Heading there yourself to take in the sounds, smells, history and sights is the only way to truly love it for yourself.